 North Carolina is similar to Texas in that the state does not set a minimum age limit regarding vehicle ownership.
 A car can be titled in a minor’s name as long as the owner can sign their name on the title application.

-However, a license plate cannot be issued without proof of liability insurance on the vehicle, and insurance companies rarely write policies for minors.
+However, a driver’s license or plate cannot be issued without proof of liability insurance on the vehicle, and insurance companies rarely write policies for minors.
 This means that under most circumstances, you must have a parent or guardian sign your insurance contract if you are younger than 18.

 Ohio